JudeWillmer/Windows-Server-2022-Administration-Lab/01 - User and Group Management/README.md

 ## Overview

-This section covers the core **Active Directory** administration tasks I completed within the **Windows Server 2022** lab.
-I created and managed **Organisational Units (OUs)**, **user accounts**, and **security groups**, while performing common administrative tasks such as assigning users to groups, resetting passwords, and disabling user accounts.
-These tasks demonstrate the fundamental account and identity management skills used in a typical **Windows Server** environment.
+This section covers the core Active Directory administration tasks I completed within the Windows Server 2022 lab.
+I created and managed Organisational Units (OUs), user accounts, and security groups, while performing common administrative tasks such as assigning users to groups, resetting passwords, and disabling user accounts.
+These tasks demonstrate the fundamental account and identity management skills used in a typical Windows Server environment.

 ---